jabehan/starter-hugo-academic/content/publication/philipponfeiiioxidemicroparticles2023a/index.md

   Biofilms Dominated by Bacteria of the Pelobacter Genus
 date: '2023-01-01'
 authors:
-- Philippon, Timothé
-- Ait-Itto, Fatima-Zahra
-- Monfort, Alicia
-- Barrière, Frédéric
-- Behan, James A.
+- Philippon, Timothé and Ait-Itto, Fatima-Zahra and Monfort, Alicia and Barrière, Frédéric and Behan, James A.
 doi: 10.1016/j.bioelechem.2023.108394
 publication: Bioelectrochemistry, 151
 publication_types: